ocornut/imgui/docs/README.md

 ### Upcoming Changes

 Some of the goals for 2019 are:
-- Finish work on docking, tabs. (see [#2109](https://github.com/ocornut/imgui/issues/2109), in public `docking` branch looking for feedback)
+- Finish work on docking, tabs. (see [#2109](https://github.com/ocornut/imgui/issues/2109), in public [docking](https://github.com/ocornut/imgui/tree/docking) branch looking for feedback)
-- Finish work on multiple viewports / multiple OS windows. (see [#1542](https://github.com/ocornut/imgui/issues/1542), in public `docking` branch looking for feedback)
+- Finish work on multiple viewports / multiple OS windows. (see [#1542](https://github.com/ocornut/imgui/issues/1542), in public [docking](https://github.com/ocornut/imgui/tree/docking) branch looking for feedback)
 - Finish work on gamepad/keyboard controls. (see [#787](https://github.com/ocornut/imgui/issues/787))
 - Add an automation and testing system, both to test the library and end-user apps. (see [#435](https://github.com/ocornut/imgui/issues/435))
-- Make Columns better. (they are currently pretty terrible!)
+- Make Columns better.
+They are currently pretty terrible!
+New Tables API coming Q4 2019!
-- Make the examples look better, improve styles, improve font support, make the examples hi-DPI aware.
+- Make the examples look better, improve styles, improve font support, make the examples hi-DPI and multi-DPI aware.

 ### Gallery